gyim1345/gyim1345.github.io/_posts/post/2019-12-08-JavaScript-Memory-Allocation.md

 --------

 Summarization
 - (const, let, var) initializes new address of the value inputed.
   - if it is a primitive data like int string etc. then it is stored in a call stack
   - if it is a non primitive data like an array or object, the data values are stored in the heap with the address linked to the callstack
+- const cant change its address after its first initialization but can change its data
+- primitive data which is located in the call stack has fixed address and changes to the data means change to the address whereas non primitive datas located in the call stack has fixed address but the data inside can be changed which is located in the heap